RENCI-NRIG/x-cite/theme5/CF102/metadata-annotation-and-doi.md

 Metadata is data that describes data, and what that description says depends on context.

-For example, [EXIF](or "Exchangeable image file format") is image metadata.
+For example, [EXIF] (which is an abbreviation of "Exchangeable image file format") is a form of image metadata.
 When you take a picture with cellphone, you get an image file.
-In addition to image data, this image file contains some _metadata_ that describes the image: it would contain details such as date and time when the picture was taken, location if available, lens aperture and shutter speed, such things.
+In addition to "pure" compressed on uncompressed image data, this image file also contains some extra data describes the image: details about the camera, lens, aperture, shutter speed, date and time at the time when the picture was taken, location if available, such things.

+In addition to EXIF, there is the metadata that the operating system itself maintains about an image file: its ownership, date and time when the file was created and modified (as far as the operating system is concerned), and so on.

+So when we talk about metadata, it is important to be clear about the context in which we talk about metadata.

 [EXIF]: https://en.wikipedia.org/wiki/Exif